Debt Collection Abuse (Fair Debt Collection Practices Act-fdcpa)

 - Calling after being informed that you have legal representation;

 Harassment.
-Debt collectors may not harass, oppress, or abuse you or any third parties they contact.
+Debt collectors are not allowed to harass, oppress, or abuse you or any third parties they contact.
 For example, they may not:

 - use threats of violence or harm;